pryv/dev-site/source/guides/webhooks.md

 ### Reactivation

 After a certain amount of consecutive failures to send a request, the webhook will be deactivated and no longer send requests when triggered.
-This will be indicated by the  `state` parameter which will be set to `inactive`
+This will be indicated by the  `state` parameter which will be set to `inactive`.

-It will need to be manually reactivated using the [update.webhook](https://api.pryv.com/reference/#methods-webhooks-webhooks-update) method using the app access that created it or a personal one.
+It will need to be manually reactivated using the [update.webhook](https://api.pryv.com/reference/#methods-webhooks-webhooks-update) method with the app access that created it or a personal one.

 ### Stats

 Each time a webhook is run, it stores information about the HTTP response status and timestamp, respectively in the  `status` and `timestamp` fields of a `Run` object.

-A certain number of `runs` of a webhook are stored in the `runs` field of the Webhook in inverse chronological order (newest first).
+A certain number of `runs` of a webhook is stored in the `runs` field of the Webhook in inverse chronological order (newest first).
 This parameter allows to monitor a webhook's health.

 The latest execution stats can be conveniently accessed in the `lastRun` field.